CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 1. Here code will be paused for 1 second after each iteration

-If you want to use another rate limiting system, you can implement `IRateLimit` interface and use it like before.
+If you want to use another rate-limiting system, you can implement the `IRateLimit` interface and use it like before.
 Namely, you need to implement the following two methods.

 ```python